Mission and History

 Walton Arts Center brings great performing artists and entertainers from around the world to Northwest Arkansas, connecting and engaging people through inspiring arts experiences.

-Walton Arts Center started as the product of a partnership between public and private sectors in Northwest Arkansas had a vision and worked together for the good of the community.
-Negotiations, compromise and a shared vision yielded a facility that has changed and enriched the cultural life of the region for more than a quarter of a century.
+Walton Arts Center began when the public and private sectors in Northwest Arkansas had a vision and worked together for the good of the community.
+Negotiations, compromise, persistence and a shared vision ultimately yielded a facility and an organization that has enriched the cultural life of the region for more than a quarter of a century.

-In 1986, the first Walton Arts Center Council was formed.
+In 1986 the first Walton Arts Center Council was formed.
 Made up of three university appointees and three city representatives, this group was charged with building the arts center.
 In late 1987, Bill Mitchell was hired as the first executive director.
-The entities each brought a sum of money to the table, totaling about $9 million.

-In the end, more than $7 million was raised from the private sector.
+Walton Family Foundation, the university and the city contributed $9 million to the cause.
+An additional $7 million was raised from the private sector.
 Wisely, $3 million was set-aside in an endowment that allowed for operations, including the hiring of staff and consultants.
 Walton Arts Center was completed debt free and opened on April 26, 1992.

 Today Walton Arts Center has become Arkansas’ largest and busiest arts presenter, bringing great performing artists and entertainers from around the world to the region each year.
-The organization has grown significantly over the last quarter of a century and now operates three facilities – the original Walton Arts Center, the neighboring Nadine Baum Studios and the Walmart Arkansas Music Pavilion (AMP).
+The organization has grown significantly over the last quarter of a century and now operates three facilities – the original Walton Arts Center, the neighboring Nadine Baum Studios and the Walmart Arkansas Music Pavilion (AMP) in Rogers.

 Walton Arts Center completed a $23 million renovation and expansion of the original performing arts campus in November 2016.
 The expansion dramatically increased front of house and event space, production support space and administrative offices, adding more than 30,000 square feet and improving the operational capacity and visitor experience for both patrons and artists.